Szhenger/scramble/README.md

 ## Problem to Solve

 Given the modern digital age in 2024, sensitive data stored on computers is vulnerable to breaches, theft, and unauthorized access.
-With growing cybersecurity threats and increasing regulatory requirements for data protection (e.g., GDPR, HIPAA), encrypting files at rest is crucial for safeguarding personal and corporate information.
+With growing cybersecurity threats and increasing regulatory requirements for data protection (e.g., GDPR and HIPAA), encrypting files at rest is crucial for safeguarding personal and corporate information.
 Files that remain unencrypted are easy targets for malicious actors, leading to identity theft, financial loss, and privacy violations.

 While existing encryption tools are powerful, they can be overly complex for users who simply want a fast, effective solution to encrypt files.
 This is where `scramble` comes in—offering a lightweight, command-line encryption tool that enables users to protect their data with minimal effort.